ArturoCode/arturocode/README-EN.md

 [Spanish Version](https://github.com/ArturoCode/ArturoCode/blob/main/README.md)

-📜 I’m currently studying my final year of Web Development.
+📜 I’m currently finishing my final year of Web Development doing an internship as a web developer at Acevedo.
 I have also done several courses of technology platforms such as OpenWebinars, Platzi or Crehana, etc. In addition, I'm also a IT Technician and I've worked in AlcalaBC and Serconi offering IT advice and technical support.

-🌱 I use languages like JavaScript, PHP, SQL, HTML & CSS and frameworks like Symfony and now I'm currently learning some new programming languages (Phyton, TypeScript...) and other frameworks such as React, Angular and Node.js.
+🌱 I use languages like JavaScript, PHP, SQL, HTML & CSS and frameworks like Bootstrap & Symfony and now I'm currently learning some new programming languages (Phyton, TypeScript...) and other frameworks such as React and Angular.

 🌍 I'm based in Madrid.

 ⚡ See my portfolio at [ArturoCode](https://arturocode.github.io/cv-portfolio/).